Mass-imbalance effect on the cluster formation in a one-dimensional Fermi gas with coexistent $s$- and $p$-wave interactions: Introduction

-In the previous work~\cite{Guo2023Phys.Rev.B107.024511}, we studied the degenerate two-component fermions with coexistent interspecies and intraspecies interactions, which lead to the Cooper instabilities towards the $s$- and $p$-wave Cooper pairs, and the Cooper triple with mass-balanced configuration.
-However, the mass imbalance is also worth being investigated, and the intraspecies interaction is not necessary limited to exist only within one component.
+In the previous work~\cite{Guo2023Phys.Rev.B107.024511}, we studied the degenerate two-component fermions with coexistent interspecies and intraspecies interactions, which lead to the Cooper instabilities towards the $s$- and $p$-wave Cooper pairs, and the three-body Cooper bound states with mass-balanced configuration. {In the following, we refer to the formation of three-body Cooper bound states as Cooper trimer formation.} However, the mass imbalance is also worth being investigated, and the intraspecies interaction is not necessarily limited to exist only within one component.
 In this work, we are going to figure out the properties in a system with both $s$- and $p$-wave interactions as shown in Fig.~\ref{fig:0}.
 The two- and three-body clusterings with different configurations are also anticipated.
 In Ref.~\cite{Jackson2023Phys.Rev.X13.021013}, by activating the orbitals degree of freedom, the authors reported that the emergence of even-parity ($s$-wave) interaction in a spin-polarized fermionic $^{40}$K gas besides the odd-wave ($p$-wave) interactions among identical fermions in each orbital.
 Based on that, present model setup might be achieved experimentally via fulfilling multiorbital structure with different components of atoms in the future.

 In this paper, we investigate the fate of in-vacuum and in-medium two- and three-body correlations in a one-dimensional two-component Fermi gas with coexistent $s$- and $p$-wave interactions.
 Specific attention is paid to the mass imbalance and different configurations of clustering.
-In general, the mass of two components of fermions are adopted as different ones, and $p$-wave interactions among both kinds of atoms are taken into considerations.
+In general, the mass of two components of fermions are adopted as different ones, and $p$-wave interactions among both kinds of atoms are taken into account.
 By solving the variational equations, we show the solutions of the stable clusters.
-We also figure out a phase diagram consisting of pairing and tripling states with different configurations.
+We also figure out a phase diagram consisting of pairing and {trimer} states with different configurations.